CrossGeeks/FirebasePushNotificationPlugin/docs/FirebaseNotifications.md

 }
 ```

-An example of a custom handler use is the [DefaultPushNotificationHandler](../src/Plugin.FirebasePushNotification.Android/DefaultPushNotificationHandler.cs) which is the plugin default implementation to render the push notification ui when sending data messages and supporting notification actions.
+An example of a custom handler use is the [DefaultPushNotificationHandler](../src/Plugin.FirebasePushNotification.Android/DefaultPushNotificationHandler.cs) which is the plugin default implementation to render the push notification ui when sending data messages and supporting notification actions on Android

 ### Initialize using a PushHandler on Application class on Android and AppDelegate on iOS: